istio/old_pilot_repo/doc/proxy-injection.md

 Istio's goal is transparent proxy injection into end-user deployments with minimal effort from the end-user.
-Ideally, a kubernetes admission controller would rewrite specs to include the necessary init and proxy containers before they are committed, but his currently requires upstreaming changes to kubernetes which we would like to avoid for now.
+Ideally, a kubernetes admission controller would rewrite specs to include the necessary init and proxy containers before they are committed, but this currently requires upstreaming changes to kubernetes which we would like to avoid for now.
 Instead, it would be better if a dynamic plug-in mechanism existed whereby admisson controllers could be maintained